-The Conservation Finance Network (CFN) works to advance land and natural resource conservation through innovative and effective financing strategies.
+Highstead is an active member of The Conservation Finance Network (CFN), which is a community of practice for advancing land and natural resource conservation through innovative and effective financing strategies.
 CFN is made up of a diverse group of partners, including individuals and organizations from across the private sector, charitable foundations, public agencies, conservation groups, and academic institutions.
 The network is made possible by a partnership between The Conservation Fund, the Yale Center for Business and the Environment (CBEY), Highstead, and Island Press.

 Innovative conservation funding